Trolling Motor Battery Guide — Lithium vs AGM vs Lead Acid for 2026

 Assume you fish 60 days a season — weekends, a few weekday evenings, maybe a tournament or two.
 That’s roughly 300 cycles over 5 years at that pace.

-The break-even point is roughly year 4 if you’re an active angler.
-If you fish fewer than 30 days a season, the math shifts.
-Lead acid and AGM start looking reasonable again when the cycle count difference doesn’t materialize for 10+ years.
-But if you’re on the water constantly, lithium pays for itself — and then some — before your warranty expires.
+Break-even hits around year 4 for active anglers.
+Fish fewer than 30 days a season and the math shifts — lead acid and AGM start looking reasonable again when the cycle count difference doesn’t materialize for 10+ years.
+But if you’re on the water constantly, lithium pays for itself before the warranty expires.

-The mistake I made was buying a cheap flooded battery two years in a row, then a mid-range AGM that died in year two because I stored it partially discharged over winter.
-That’s $400+ in batteries before I ever bought the lithium.
+Don’t make my mistake.
+I bought a cheap flooded battery two years running, then a mid-range AGM that died in year two after I stored it partially discharged over a Minnesota winter in an unheated garage.
+That’s $400+ in dead batteries before I ever touched a lithium option.
 Learn from that.

 Best Lead Acid Trolling Motor Batteries